British Columbia Electric Railway: New Westminster–Chilliwack (Fraser Valley Branch)

+Fraser Valley line interurbans in New Westminster, 1910.

-Officially opened October 4, 1910 (also used by freight) and still in operation today, as part of the Southern Railway of British Columbia.
-This line made use of the New Westminster Bridge, opened in 1904.
-In larger centers on the Fraser Valley line there were proper stations complete with baggage rooms, waiting rooms, and an office where BCER agents would sell tickets, market home electricity, collect bills from electricity customers, and arrange for freight shipments.
+The creation of the Chilliwack interurban line was announced by BCER general manager R. H. Sperling on September 24, 1906.
+BC premier Richard McBride drove the last spike into the BCER's Fraser Valley line on October 3, 1910.
+At 102.7 km in length, the line remains the longest interurban line ever constructed in Canada.
+Officially opened October 4, 1910, and still in operation today, as part of the Southern Railway of British Columbia.
+The launch of this interuban line brought an end to steamship service for Chilliwack, and resulted in the formation of the city of Langley.
+This line made use of the New Westminster Bridge, which opened in 1904.
+In larger centers on the Fraser Valley line, there were proper stations complete with baggage rooms, waiting rooms, and an office where BCER agents would sell tickets, market home electricity, collect bills from electricity customers, and arrange for freight shipments.
 These more complete stations included Cloverdale, Milner, Jardine, Mt.
 Lehman, Clayburn, Abbotsford, Huntingdon, Sardis, and Chilliwack.
+Other stations along the route were essentially sheds used to protect passengers from the elements.
+The journey from Chilliwack to Vancouver took 3.25 hours, and trains were equipped with toilets and a water-cooler.

 The line itself was used by both passengers and as a freight line.
-Temporary service exclusively for use by dairy farmers to transport milk to the city started on May 4, 1910 and continued throughout the operation of the line.
-On November 1, 1910 the BCER introduced the "Market Special" service which brought farmers from the valley to the New Westminster farmer's market.
+Temporary service exclusively for use by dairy farmers to transport milk to the city started on May 4, 1910, and continued throughout the operation of the line.
+On November 1, 1910, the BCER introduced the "Market Special" service which brought farmers from the valley to the New Westminster farmer's market.
 The service was deadheaded at Abbotsford and would pickup farmers, chickens, eggs, milk, and produce en route to New Westminster.